 - The Entrepreneur is controlled by self, rather than by luck.

-- The entrepreneur always remains ready to take the risk in anticipation of returns and assets.
+- The entrepreneur always remains ready to take risks in anticipation of returns and assets.

 - The entrepreneur also remains ready to take the uncertainties and ambiguities, because he knows that the work which is done for the first time involves some uncertainties and ambiguities.

-Because they have specialties is in the groups, and capacity to react.
+Because they have specialties in the groups, and the capacity to react.

 However, this reactiveness is possible, when three conditions prevail simultaneously in society.

-- When the group is not successful in reaching to important social machinery.
+- When the group is not successful in reaching important social machinery.

 - When the group has better institutional resources as compared to other groups.